jeheelab/TAFKAP/README.md

 # TAFKAP
-(Matlab) code for the probabilistic brain decoding algorithms "PRINCE" and "The Algorithm Formerly Known As Prince"
+Matlab & Python code for the probabilistic brain decoding algorithms "PRINCE" and "The Algorithm Formerly Known As Prince"

     This code runs the PRINCE or TAFKAP decoding algorithm.
 The original PRINCE algorithm was first described here: